 A good biography situates the subject in a historical context, weaving together two timelines and examining their points of intersection.
-Holly George-Warren’s new book Janis: Her Life and Music does just that, showing how a bookish, insecure tomboy from Port Arthur, Texas found her voice and quickly sang her way to stardom at the epicenter of the cultural revolution of the 1960s.
+Holly George-Warren’s book Janis: Her Life and Music does just that, showing how a bookish, insecure tomboy from Port Arthur, Texas found her voice and quickly sang her way to stardom at the epicenter of the cultural revolution of the 1960s.

 I went from age eleven to age fourteen over the course of Janis’ career—too young to appreciate her as an artist or performer.
-Somewhere in my brain, I was figuring out how to be a woman in this culture and Janis’ transgressiveness probably scared me.
-The raw emotion of her vocal and the picture she painted of love and romance were probably too dark for my young ears, and I didn’t want to see a woman in so much pain.
+Somewhere in my brain, I was figuring out how to be a woman in this culture, and Janis’ transgressiveness probably scared me.
+The raw emotion of her vocal and the picture she painted of love and romance was probably too dark for my young ears, and I didn’t want to see a woman in so much pain.

 As I got older and began looking at sixties music through a feminist lens I revisited Janis and found her fascinating.
 George-Warren’s book is a great opportunity to revisit Janis yet again and gain a deeper understanding of how this utter original came into being, and why it was so hard for her to be.
 I was inspired to follow Janis’s discography as I read.

 The booming oil industry in Port Arthur provided the Joplin family with a comfortable middle-class lifestyle, including two doting parents who created an artistically and intellectually enriched environment for their precocious, energetic daughter.
 Her free-thinking, broody father encouraged her to see the world critically, and early on explained what he called the Saturday Night Swindle—expect disappointment, happiness doesn’t last; “life sucks,” in today’s vernacular.